Massages for Healing

 Massage as a Healing Tool

 Extensive historical research reveals that manual therapy is one of the oldest known healing practices, dating back thousands of years.
-Evidence of massage therapy's benefits appears in ancient Chinese medical texts over 3,000 years old, showcasing its long-standing role in health and wellness.
+Evidence of massage therapy's benefits appears in ancient Chinese medical texts over 3,000 years old, showcasing its long standing role in health and wellness.

-The father of modern medicine, Hippocrates of Cos , (460 to 380 BC), wrote in his memoirs that a physician must be experienced in many things, but most assuredly in the 'Art of Rubbing'.
+The father of modern medicine, Hippocrates of Cos , (460 to 380 BC), wrote in his memoirs that a physician must be experienced in many things, but most assuredly in the "Art of Rubbing".

 Doctors such as Ambroise Paré, a french physician in the 16th century, praised massage as a treatment for various alignments, injuries and as a means to enhance physical health .

-In 1813, , Pehr Heinrik Ling, Swedish physical therapist and gymnastics instructor, used massage as a manual therapy for athletes, specifically gymnasts, leading to his development and research into soft tissue.
-Ling is credited as the founder of the "Swedish Massage."
+In 1813, , Pehr Heinrik Ling, Swedish physical therapist and gymnastics instructor, used massage as a manual therapy for athletes, specifically gymnasts, leading to his development and research of manual techniques focused on manipulating soft tissue .
+In addition, Ling is credited with being the founder of the highly beneficial Swedish Massage.

 One such institution is the Touch Research Institute (TRI), in Miami, that has been researching contact massage since 1982.
 Dr. Tiffany Field's research established that massage, when used properly, is a powerful therapeutic tool.